pegasystems/angular-sdk/README.md

 # Prerequisites

-## Pega Infinity Server and Constellation-enabled Application
+## Pega Infinity Server and Constellation architecture-enabled Application

 This **8.7 version** of the Angular SDK assumes that you have access to a Pega Infinity server (**8.7.0+ GA**) running an application that is configured to run using the Constellation UI service.

-The **MediaCo** sample application is already configured as a Constellation application and can be found in the Angular SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/angular-sdk](https://community.pega.com/marketplace/components/angular-sdk).
+The **MediaCo** sample application is already configured as a Constellation architecture-based application and can be found in the Angular SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/angular-sdk](https://community.pega.com/marketplace/components/angular-sdk).
 The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same Angular SDK download.
-For more information about the MediaCo sample application, see [MediaCo sample application](https://docs.pega.com/dx-sdks/mediaco-sample-application).
+For more information about the MediaCo sample application, see [MediaCo sample application](https://docs.pega.com/constellation-sdks/mediaco-sample-application).

 The **Angular SDK** has been tested with:
 - node 14.18.*
 - npm 6.14.*

-Future updates to the SDK will support more recent LTS versions of node as Constellation supports them.
+Future updates to the SDK will support more recent LTS versions of node as the Constellation architecture supports them.

 **Before** installing and running the SDK code, refer to the **Angular SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment so you can proceed with the steps in the next section.